gavinlyonsrepo/tv_viewer/README.md

 **pip PyPi**

 The program is present in python package index, Pypi.
+Developed and tested on Linux as a Linux App.
 Make sure that python 3 and pip3 have been installed on your machine, then:

 ```sh
 pip3 install tv_viewer --user
 ```

-Note 1: Dependency PyQt5 is not listed in setup.py script for pip so this must be installed separately, if installing via pip.
-It should already be installed on many systems.
+Note: Dependency PyQt5 is not listed in setup.py script for pip so this must be installed separately, if installing via pip.
+It should already be installed on many Linux systems.
 [pyqt info](https://stackoverflow.com/questions/38488063/add-pyqt5-to-install-require)

-Note 2: Windows users , Developed and tested on Linux as a Linux App, but the pip install will work on windows 10.
-No desktop entry or icon and also there is an issue with ping which is used for network check, Network check is optional and can be switched off in config.

 **Arch based Linux distribution**